If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

-The SoundTouch 300 is a good example of their innovative products, offering an attractive design and a myriad of modern features.
+The SoundTouch 300 is a good example of its innovative products, offering an attractive design and a myriad of modern features.

-Boasting of high-end design and sleek build quality, this Bose flagship soundbar comes with a tampered black glass on the top with aluminum grille.
+Boasting high-end design and sleek build quality, this Bose flagship soundbar comes with tampered black glass on top and an aluminum grille.

-It has non-slip rubber pads at the base and a decent amount of connection options.
+It has non-slip rubber pads at the base and decent connection options.
 That includes HDMI with ARC, Ethernet, micro USB connection, and optical digital audio input.
 These HDMIs support 4K HDCP 2.2 sources with Dolby Digital and DTS audio formats.

 The SoundTouch 300 soundbar sounds as good as it looks.
 It offers an exceptional bass performance with virtually zero distortion and compelling surround sound effects for a theater-like audio experience.

-The ST300 is capable of a generously wide soundstage, reproducing both the dialog and incidental effects with utmost precision and clarity.
+The ST300 is capable of a generously wide soundstage, reproducing dialog and incidental effects with utmost precision and clarity.
 It also offers easy music streaming through Bluetooth and Wi-Fi.